 Stove and fuel

 The world of camping stoves and kitchens is very extensive.
-Choose the kitchen or stove that best suits our needs will depend mainly on our way of camping.
+Choosing the kitchen or stove that best suits our needs will depend mainly on our way of camping.

 If you travel by car or an RV, the best option is the Coleman Gas Camping Stove, the Classic Propane Stove with 2 Burner.